Debugging a Qt Quick Example Application

 For more information about all the options you have, see Debugging Qt Quick Projects.

 - To look at the code that starts a new game, place a breakpoint in samegame.qml by clicking between the line number and the window border on the line where where the

 startNewGame()function is called (1).

 The red circle indicates that a breakpoint is now set on that line number.

-- Select Debug > Start Debugging > Start Debugging or press F5.
+- Select Debug > Start Debugging > Start Debugging of Startup Project or press F5.

 - Once the Same Game application starts, select Puzzle to start a new game.

 - When the debugger hits the breakpoint, it interrupts the application.
 Qt Creator displays the nested function calls leading to the current position as a call stack trace (1).

 - Click the (Step Into) button on the toolbar or press F11 to step into the code in the stack.
 The samegame.js file opens in the code editor at the function that starts a new game.